samnarduzzi/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+# Features

+- View the "About us" page to read about the store and plants
+- Login as Admin to manage and/or add to the store's dashboard, categories or products
+- Sign up to create an accountn or Login with your username and password if you already have one
+- View the store's available and sold out products on the home page
+- Add any items to you cart and manage in the "Cart" section of the store
+- Visit individual product's page with all of its details by clicking on the item
+- Place an order using the stripe API and receive an confirmation receipt with details of your order

 ## Setup

 1. Run `bundle install` to install dependencies